 Road Hollow to Fix-It Pass & Slipper Arch

-# SUPERSEDED

-Road Hollow to Fix-It Pass & Slipper Arch

 I returned to my Jeep by 11:30am and still had plenty of daylight left to explore more of the San Rafael Swell.
 Since it was pretty warm out by now I didn’t really feel like going on a hike, so I thought I’d do a little exploring with my Jeep for a change.
 These days it’s not that often that I head out just to drive trails in my Jeep anymore, so I thought that might be fun for a change of pace.
-Although I’ve driven many of the 4×4 roads in the Swell before, Fix-It Pass is one of them had eluded me.
+Although I’ve driven many of the 4×4 roads in the Swell before, Fix-It Pass is one of them that had eluded me.
 Plus, I’d still never made it over to Slipper Arch in the North Fork of Coal Wash before, so I though that would make a good destination this afternoon.
 Instead of returning north the way I had come, I took the scenic route through Reds Canyon on the way back to I-70.
 Once I reached the Temple Mountain Road exit again, I crossed under the Interstate and followed Road Hollow to Oil Well Flat and then to Fix-It Pass.

 Following the road through Road Hollow.
 Apparently, this was one of the first roads that crossed the San Rafael Swell from east to west.